-- Creation and publication of thought leadership through a variety of media: The RLC Review and separate, occasional white papers, plus web-hosted activities such as webinars
+- Creation and publication of thought leadership through a variety of media: The RLC Review, white papers, and the LinkedIn -RLC Foundation Moot group.

-- Organising prizes and awards that recognise military logistic and professional development excellence
+- Hosting an annual awards dinner to recognise military logistic and professional development excellence.

 The RLC Foundation Board

-The RLC Foundation has its own governance and leadership structure.
-Its board is chaired by Major General (Ret’d) David Shouesmith and comprises senior serving RLC officers, heads of RLC trades and representatives from our industry partners.
+http://restaurantapplianceparts.com/product/knobpump-waterf86545-sku-2171177/ The RLC Foundation has its own governance and leadership structure.
+Its board is chaired by Major General Angus Fay and comprises senior serving RLC officers, heads of RLC trades and representatives from our industry partners.
 As well as providing overall governance and strategic direction to the Foundation, the Board’s breadth of expertise enables it to continually monitor and evaluate changes in both the Army and the commercial logistics sector and adapt the Foundation’s activities to ensure they remain appropriate and relevant.